Deep-Symmetry/afterglow/README.md

 will probably overwhelm the graphics processor on most systems once you add too many lights.
-However, the framework can be used by someone who actually knows OpenGL programming to build a more scalable preview (albeit one that probably doesn't look quite so photo-realistic with beams impacting drifting fog).
+However, the framework can be used by someone who actually knows OpenGL programming to build a more scalable preview (albeit one that probably doesn’t look quite so photo-realistic with beams impacting drifting fog).

 > Be wary of running the web application for now, though, as it